-Originally you would find them in rural and woodland areas, however they have adapted well to town and city life and thrives their too.
+Originally you would find them in rural and woodland areas, however they have adapted well to town and city life and thrive there too.

 Garbage and trash contain a wide variety of edibles for a large variety of animals who have moved into the cities.
 Our thrown out leftovers probably seem like haute cuisine to an animal that is used to eating carrion.

 Their preferred habitats are old abandoned burrows and dens, brush piles, and hollow logs.
 Ideally the area will be near a water source.
-In cities, abandoned houses or outbuildings, attics and other such secluded places provide ample private space for them.
+In cities, abandoned houses, outbuildings, attics and other such secluded places provide ample private space for them.